Data Breach at Change Healthcare May Have Impacted Up To 190M Patients’ Records: Report

 Originally estimated to impact about 100 million patients, the parent company reported in January that it now believes 90 million more people were affected than previously estimated.
 That accounts for more than half of the U.S. population and is the largest health industry data breach ever recorded.

-The updated numbers were submitted in a report to the Department of Health and Human Services’ Office of Civil Rights, according to various media reports.
+The updated estimate was submitted in a report to the Department of Health and Human Services’ Office of Civil Rights, according to various media reports.

-The new numbers could mean far more potential claims could be filed in the coming months and years, and the class action lawsuits already submitted could represent a much larger class than first anticipated as individuals continue to receive Change Healthcare notices about the data breach on a rolling basis.
+The new numbers could mean far more individuals may qualify for payouts and settlements, with the size and scope of the litigation continuing to expand as individuals continue to receive Change Healthcare notices about the data breach on a rolling basis.

 Change Healthcare Data Breach Lawsuits

-Given common questions of fact and law raised in the claims, a federal multidistrict litigation (MDL) has been established in the District of Minnesota, where U.S. District Judge Donovan Frank is presiding over coordinated discovery and pretrial proceedings.
+Given common questions of fact and law raised in lawsuits brought in U.S. District Courts nationwide, a federal multidistrict litigation (MDL) has been established in the District of Minnesota, where U.S. District Judge Donovan Frank is presiding over coordinated discovery and pretrial proceedings.

 Judge Frank has already ordered the parties to begin exploring the possibility of Change Healthcare data breach settlement talks.
 As part of the hope of a swift resolution to the litigation, on January 27 he sent a letter (PDF) to several state judges, who have also received Change Healthcare data breach lawsuits, inviting them to listen in on the next status conference for the federal litigation, which is scheduled for February 4.